Guest Post: Reegan Gran / Photography: Amy Smith

 For an even healthier version, swap out a tablespoon of mayo with mashed avocado.
 Avocados are fantastic for your digestion, cholesterol, and heart.
 Simple, fast, filling and delicious.

 Peanut butter oat balls

 If you can’t tell, we have an obsession with peanut butter.
 Good thing it is healthy or we would have a problem!
-This snack satisfies our craving and is no sweat to make!
+For healthy snacks, this one is no sweat to make.

 - 1 3/4 cup old fashioned oats

 - 3/4 cup natural peanut butter

 - 1/3 cup honey